Autocatalysis: Mathematical description

 The graph for these equations is a sigmoid curve (specifically a logistic function), which is typical for autocatalytic reactions: these chemical reactions proceed slowly at the start (the induction period) because there is little catalyst present, the rate of reaction increases progressively as the reaction proceeds as the amount of catalyst increases and then it again slows down as the reactant concentration decreases.
 If the concentration of a reactant or product in an experiment follows a sigmoid curve, the reaction may be autocatalytic.

 These kinetic equations apply for example to the acid-catalyzed hydrolysis of some esters to carboxylic acids and alcohols.
 There must be at least some acid present initially to start the catalyzed mechanism; if not the reaction must start by an alternate uncatalyzed path which is usually slower.
-The above equations for the catalyzed mechanism would imply that the concentration of acid product remains zero forever.
+The above equations (which do not consider the alternate pathway) for the catalyzed mechanism would imply that the concentration of acid product remains zero forever.

-An example of autocatalytic reaction is the formose reaction, in which formaldehyde condensates into glycolaldehyde and, after some intermediates, two molecules of glycolaldehyde are formed thus creating an autocatalytic cycle.